Collingwood, Liverpool: Gordon and Atkinson ownership

 During Atkinson's ownership Collingwood was extensively refurbished in 1857.
 The second storey, verandahs and a new kitchen block were added at that time.
 Atkinson subdivided the estate in 1859, retaining the industrial and commercial components, but selling the homestead and the undeveloped land.

-William Weaver, architect and engineer was Colonial (Government) Architect for 18 months from 1855–6.
+William Weaver, architect and engineer was Colonial (Government) Architect for 18 months from 1855 to 1856.
 On 1 April 1856 Weaver, aged 28, began private practice at 25 Pitt Street.
 The colonial economy was prospering, the new Sydney Railway was running as far as Liverpool and suburban development encouraged speculative building.
 Weaver's largest single contract was commissioned by Atkinson, for the Collingwood Abattoir complex.
 Collingwood house today is the only surviving section of this major project which must have well expressed the current mood of reckless colonial optimism and which later led Atkinson to insolvency.
 It included slaughtering houses, yards, a two-storey brick Railway Store with cedar fittings, a three-storey brick steam flour mill, a miller's cottage, an ironbark and pine salting house, a brick boiling-down house, internal roads, a rail link and irrigation system.
 Four identical cottages to house twenty workers and their families were of Gothic design with decorative stonework, gables and bargeboards.
 An architectural irony which highlights the speculative enthusiasm of 1856 was noted by a reporter in "Empire", writing about the Collingwood Piggery, that it: "will accommodate 500 of these animals...and the provision for the good condition of the pigs is most complete: indeed, their dwellings have a far more tasteful exterior than those of many whose food they will become."
 The specialised requirements of the abattoir would have well-used Weaver's architectural and engineering talents.

 The kitchen block appears on plans in its original form in 1862, 1869 and 1880, but this is incorrect for at least the 1880 plan as the current kitchen wing is visible in a c.
 1875 photograph.
 It is likely the plans are inaccurate and are only reliable for establishing the presence or absence of structures and not their layout.